intel/llvm/sycl/doc/DeviceGlobal.md

 kernel uses specialization constants.
-This problem is more tractable on FPGA targets because specialization constants are not implemented via separate device images on those targets, however, there are other factors that FPGA users need to be aware of when using the `device_image_life` property.
+This problem is more tractable on FPGA targets because specialization constants are not implemented via separate device images on those targets, however, there are other factors that FPGA users need to be aware of when using the `device_image_scope` property.
 These are documented more throughly in the extension specification.

-The important impact on the design, though, is that device global variables declared with the `device_image_life` property have an implementation that is quite different from device global variables that are not declared with this property.
+The important impact on the design, though, is that device global variables declared with the `device_image_scope` property have an implementation that is quite different from device global variables that are not declared with this property.
 The sections below describe both implementations.